eefriedman/rust-immintrin/README.md

 (functions with an `_mm_` prefix).
 These are useful for porting code, and because people are familiar with them.
 See https://github.com/rust-lang/rfcs/issues/1639 for discussion.

-Currently only SSE1 intrinsics are implemented; this crate is a work in progress.
+Currently contains signatures for all SSE/SSE2/SSE2/SSSE3 intrinsics, but only some are implemented; this crate is a work in progress.
 Requires a nightly compiler for SIMD and various unstable intrinsics.

 Licensed under the Apache License, Version 2.0
 <LICENSE-APACHE or